JAD ABUMRAD: All right.

 PAT: So the families put forward a bunch of arguments saying the test is racially-biased.
 And then the state gets up and has to defend the test.
 And their argument basically goes like …

 PAT: This is Craig Frisby.
-He's a professor of school psychology at the University of Missouri, and he’s done research on a bunch of research on the Larry P. case and bias in IQ tests.
+He's a school psychology professor at the University of Missouri, and has done a bunch of research on the Larry P. case and bias in testing.
 And he says it's not enough for a test question just to feel like it’s biased.

 PAT: You have to prove statistically that it is.

-CRAIG: And everyone admitted that no one had attempted in the testing companies -- had attempted to validate the test for Blacks and whites.
+ARMANDO MENECAL: And everyone admitted that no one had attempted, in the testing companies -- had attempted to validate the test for Blacks and whites.

 PAT: Still, Craig says the state argued that the families didn't have the data they'd need to prove their case statistically.
 But the data the state did have, Craig says, showed that when you do give IQ tests to Black kids, you find the entire range of scores that you’d see in white kids.